moltyhero/lambda-s3-docker-deploy/README.md

 - Delete all ECR images
 - Destroy all Terraform-managed resources (Lambda, IAM roles, etc.)

+**Note**: The Terraform state bucket (`terraform-state-lambda-s3-docker`) is NOT deleted by this workflow and must be manually deleted if you want to remove all resources.
+This bucket stores Terraform state and is kept to allow future deployments.

 ### Manual Cleanup (Alternative)

 **Using AWS CLI**: